 If either you or your spouse is accused of this crime, understand that it can have a severe impact on your life, your job, your social standing, your security clearance if you have one or your immigration status if you are not a US citizen.
 Family violence is an issue which affects all communities.
-If you are facing a domestic violence charge in Loudoun County, VA, you need the help of a seasoned Loudoun County Domestic Violence Lawyer.
+If you are facing a domestic violence charge in Loudoun County, VA, you need the help of a seasoned Loudoun County Domestic Violence Lawyer in Virginia.

 Domestic violence comes in various forms and isn’t restricted to acts of physical assault against your spouse.
-Pursuant to Virginia Code 18.2-57.2, you can be charged with domestic abuse against the following family members:
+Pursuant to Virginia Code 18.2-57.2, you can be charged with domestic violence against the following family members:

-“Family or household member” means:
+“Family or household member” in Virginia means:

-(i) the person’s spouse, whether or not he or she resides in the same home with the person,
+- the person’s spouse, whether or not he or she resides in the same home with the person,

-(ii) the person’s former spouse, whether or not he or she resides in the same home with the person,
+- the person’s former spouse, whether or not he or she resides in the same home with the person,

-(iii) the person’s parents, stepparents, children, stepchildren, brothers, sisters, half-brothers, half-sisters, grandparents and grandchildren, regardless of whether such persons reside in the same home with the person,
+- the person’s parents, stepparents, children, stepchildren, brothers, sisters, half-brothers, half-sisters, grandparents and grandchildren, regardless of whether such persons reside in the same home with the person,

-(iv) the person’s mother-in-law, father-in-law, sons-in-law, daughters-in-law, brothers-in-law and sisters-in-law who reside in the same home with the person,
+- the person’s mother-in-law, father-in-law, sons-in-law, daughters-in-law, brothers-in-law and sisters-in-law who reside in the same home with the person,

-(v) any individual who has a child in common with the person, whether or not the person and that individual have been married or have resided together at any time, or
+- any individual who has a child in common with the person, whether or not the person and that individual have been married or have resided together at any time, or

 - any individual who cohabits or who, within the previous 12 months, cohabited with the person, and any children of either of them then residing in the same home with the person.

 While most people think that family assault takes place only against women, this is not true.
 Quite often, men too are victims of family assault.
 However, prosecutors in Loudoun County don’t care if the victim is a man or a woman.
 If you have been charged with domestic assault in Loudoun, VA, you can rest assured you will be prosecuted to the full extent of the law.
-This is why it is so important to hire a Loudon County Domestic Assault Lawyer who has substantial experience defending clients in Loudoun County, VA.
+This is why it is so important to hire a Loudoun County Domestic Assault Lawyer in Virginia who has substantial experience defending clients in Loudoun County, VA.

 So you may be asking why my security clearance or immigration status is being jeopardized by getting my domestic violence charge in Loudoun County dismissed pursuant to VA Code 18.2-57.3.
 Simply put, because you are in fact pleading guilty to a charge of domestic assault, even though you are getting a deferred finding.
 This means, if your employer does a background check, this is going to show up as dismissed pursuant to VA Code 18.2-57.3.
-So if you meet with Loudoun County domestic violence lawyer and they tell you that they can get your charge dismissed because it is a first offense charge, be VERY CAREFUL.
+So if you meet with a Loudoun County domestic violence lawyer in Virginia and they tell you that they can get your charge dismissed because it is a first offense charge, be VERY CAREFUL.
 Also, remember if you get your Loudoun County charge of family violence pursuant to VA Code 18.2-57.2 dismissed pursuant to VA Code 18.2-57.3, YOU CAN NEVER GET IT EXPUNGENED.
 This means you can never have this charge wiped from your record.

-Also, keep in mind that if your immigration status is on the line as a result of a Loudoun family violence charge or your security clearance is in jeopardy, the cost of a Loudoun County domestic violence lawyer is minuscule compared to the cost of your immigration status or security clearance.
+Also, keep in mind that if your immigration status is on the line as a result of a Loudoun family violence charge or your security clearance is in jeopardy, the cost of a Loudoun County domestic violence lawyer in Virginia is minuscule compared to the cost of your immigration status or security clearance.

 On the flip side, consider the cost of losing your ability to work in the US, a divorce, loss of custody of your children, etc.

 Violence isn’t restricted to a group of individuals.
-However, based on the demographics of Loudoun County, the people most damaged by a charge of domestic violence are people with security clearances and individuals whose immigration status may be affected.
-For that reason, it is critical that you hire a Loudoun domestic violence attorney who is highly experienced and has the skill sets necessary to successfully negotiate a resolution with the Loudoun County Commonwealth Attorney’s Office.
+However, based on the demographics of Loudoun County, Virginia, the people most damaged by a charge of domestic violence are people with security clearances and individuals whose immigration status may be affected.
+For that reason, it is critical that you hire a Loudoun domestic violence attorney in Virginia who is highly experienced and has the skill sets necessary to successfully negotiate a resolution with the Loudoun County Commonwealth Attorney’s Office.